 The obscure Larry Cohen movie God Told Me To sets itself up as a supernatural thriller, then becomes a sci-fi movie as the outer space origin of the movie's killer is revealed.
 Then the movie becomes a Shocking Swerve pileup as we find out the hero is related to the Evil Space Jesus villain and has the same alien powers he possesses.
 Oh, Evil Space Jesus is a hermaphrodite.
 Who wants to mate with the hero.
 His own brother.
 Via a chest vagina.
 It's a weird, weird movie...

-In the ending of Christmas Evil, the Santa Claus wannabe main character is driving a van that he took from his brother.
-Suddenly, a mob carrying Torches and Pitchforks appear before him, and he drives over a bridge... and the movie takes a sudden fantastic turn as the van keeps going, and flies into the night sky (though a lot of people assume this was a Dying Dream).
+In the ending of Christmas Evil, the Santa Claus wannabe main character is driving a van after he knocks out his brother.
+Suddenly, a mob carrying Torches and Pitchforks appear before him, and he drives over a bridge... and the movie takes a sudden fantastic turn as the van keeps going, and flies into the night sky.
+According to the director, this is actually a Dying Dream.